Cunningham of Drumquhassle: Regency of the Earl of Lennox, 1570–71

 Following the assassination of Moray, the Regency passed to the Earl of Lennox, who was James VI's grandfather (through Lord Darnley).

 Drumquhassle brought the English army to Edinburgh in April 1570 as part of actions to bolster the position of Lennox as Regent during the early days of the Lang Siege.

 In July 1570, Drumquhassle was chosen as Collector General for a special tax levied to raise funds necessary to send ambassadors to England.

 It was also during this period that Dumbarton Castle was held by John Fleming for the supporters of Mary, Queen of Scots.
 Thomas Crawford of Jordanhill led the attack to regain control of the castle, while Drumquhassle supported with his men.
 Drumquhassle was made Captain of Dumbarton Castle after its surrender, and he appears to have later held this post concurrently with Master of the Royal Household, for which he is recorded as having received payments from the Treasurer of Scotland.
 Along with Matthew Douglas of Mains, all were discharged of any crimes committed during the action by an act of parliament.

-Regencies of the Earl of Mar, 1571–72 and the Earl of Morton, 1572–78
+Regencies of the Earl of Mar, 1571–72 and the Earl of Morton, 1572–1578

 After death of Lennox, John Erskine, Earl of Mar became regent for about a year, but was effectively under the control of the Earl of Morton, who became Regent of Scotland in 1572.
-Drumquhassle was Mar's cousin through his mother, Mary Erskine.
+John Cunningham of Drumquhassle was Mar's cousin through his mother, Mary Erskine.

 During this period, influential members of the Scottish court were paid pensions from the Treasury of England, presumably for influence over James, the heir presumptive of the English throne.
 The English pension list for June 1574 shows Drumquhassle being given £150, and the following citation: "Drumwhessle; able to persuade by credit and counsel, especially about the King and Argyll, and apt to do good by the commodity of his office of Dumbarton, which he commands."